Bronwen and her family have enjoyed collecting many things, including fans, clocks, books and shells.

 Fans were often used for storing information.
 It may be a poem, a list of holy days, or (like an autograph book) for people's signatures, especially at dances where young people met.

 They have also been utilised as menu cards, as in one of the fans above, and as a souvenir, as in the fan from Bali below.

 Fans are still useful today.
 A folding fan is a convenient addition to a lady's handbag in case of warm weather.
 Fans can be an elegant addition to a wedding, perhaps matching the coordinated colours of the wedding and with a message printed on them as a favour for guests.
-A lovely idea and reminder of a more leisurely and graceful age.
+A lovely idea and a reminder of a more leisurely and graceful age.